fsevilla/smartLoader/README.md

 Basic Usage
 ===========

+The following shows a basic example of the configuration script:

 ```js
 // Initialize the loader if you want to change the default settings.
 // Otherwise you can avoid this call and smartLoader will initialize itself on page load.